 Lighter tables with wheels were added to various classrooms to provide flexible and easy-to-move student furniture.

 Throughout annual renovations and upgrade projects, we have worked to improve the doors and door hardware to increase and improve accessibility.
-We have moved from having 27% of the classrooms accessible in 2002 to 97% in 2012.

 The amount of writing surface increased as we added additional markerboards to classrooms.